-eat the Florida Governor’s Office, , who is an employee of TSPA, ADMITTED TO ILLEGALLY NOTARIZING and it is alleged that she also improperly Notarized documents, including a Will and Amended Trust of SIMON and includes documents that allegedly grant Simon’s estate counsel, SPALLINA and TESCHER their fiduciary capacities of the estates of SIMON and SHIRLEY.
-T the Licensed Notary PublicMORANMORANadmitted to ing sixfdocuments allegedly ed in the estate of SHIRLEY.
-The alleged forgeries included a document ILLEGALLY NOTARIZED in SIMON’s name and with a fraudulent signature affixed, done two months SIMON’s passing and submitted to the Probate court and others as part of official records in the estateseses are felony crimes.
+In the Notary Public investigation at the Florida Governor’s Office, the Licensed Notary Public, who is an employee of TSPA, ADMITTED TO ILLEGALLY NOTARIZING documents and it is alleged that she forged documents after he was deceased and also improperly Notarized documents, including a Will and Amended Trust of SIMON and documents that allegedly grant Simon’s estate counsel, TSPA, SPALLINA and TESCHER their fiduciary capacities as alleged Personal Representatives of the estates of SIMON.

+That the Licensed Notary Public Kimberly MORAN (“MORAN”), admitted to committing six instances of Fraud by falsely Notarizing documents and allegedly Forged documents in the estate of SHIRLEY.
+The alleged forgeries included a document ILLEGALLY NOTARIZED in SIMON’s name and with a fraudulent signature affixed, done two months after SIMON’s passing and submitted to the Probate Court and others as part of official records in the estates.
+These acts are illegal felony crimes.
 The Notary Public MORAN’s Response to the complaints filed against her with the Governor of Florida’s office in an ongoing investigation, including her Admission to the allegations, the Response filed by ELIOT to MORAN’s Response and the original Notary Public original complaint, all can be found as exhibits in Petition 7, exhibits 1,2 &3.

 Presently, the Bernstein Trust still has not been located.
 Accordingly, Jackson is not aware whether the Bernstein Trust even exists, [EMPHASIS ADDED] and if it does whether its title is the "Simon Bernstein Insurance Trust dated 6/21/1995, Trust," as captioned herein, or the "Simon Bernstein Trust, N.A." as listed as the Policy's contingent beneficiary (or otherwise), and/or if Ted Bernstein is in fact its trustee.
 [Emphasis Added] In conjunction, Jackson has received conflicting claims as to whether Ted Bernstein had authority to file the instant suit on behalf of the Bernstein Trust.